vovanbo/treelib/docs/source/pyapi.rst

      to the change graphical form.

-.. method:: siblings(nid)
+.. method:: siblings(node_id)

-    Get all the siblings of given nid.
+    Get all the siblings of given node_id.

 .. method:: size ([level])